tpayne/github-actions/productmanifest/README.md

 ----------------
 This GitHub action is intended to be used with ArgoCD and Helm charts to help faciliate an easier GitOps experience.

-This GitHub action does require some additional work, so watch this space.
+This GitHub action does require some additional work as I start to use it in anger, so watch this space.

 Build Status
 ------------